Sustainable Animal Production - Projects

 VetEffecT has been awarded a project regarding the supporting of Moldovan producers of food products to access the highly demanding European markets.
 This assessment will look at the enterprise-level systems in place covering use/ purchase of raw material, production, handling, processing and distribution of eggs and poultry meat products intended for export to the EU.

-VetEffecT is conducting a study for the European Parliament’s Scientific Foresight Unit (STOA) to prepare an overview of options for European farmers to work in a sustainable manner while securing overall food production, preserving biodiversity, and supporting the farmers’ income.
+VetEffecT has conducted a study for the European Parliament’s Scientific Foresight Unit (STOA) to prepare an overview of options for European farmers to work in a sustainable manner while securing overall food production, preserving biodiversity, and supporting the farmers’ income.
 Crop protection practices are often associated with the use of plant protection products (PPPs), i.e. pesticides.
 The EU policy tends to aim at reduction in the use of PPPs.

 VetEffecT has been awarded a framework contract project for the European Commission (STOA).
 The purpose of the assignment is to analyse the impact of scientific and technological developments, describe approaches to solving technology-related problem areas and identify policy options for action in the field of environmental, health and food safety matters.
 And at the same time providing the Parliament with a long-term perspective in their political work.